TheRenegadeCoder/sample-programs-website/sources/programs/file-io/python/how-to-implement-the-solution.md

 On the first line we do something known as "flushing".
-When we call write() not everything may be written to the file and as some content may be in a buffer in memory. flush() ensures that everything is written to disk.
+When we call write() not everything may be written to the file and as some content may be in a buffer in memory. flush()Â ensures that everything is written to disk.

 The final line closes the file as it is good practice to close any resources like files when you are finished using them.